-- 5. What are the positives and negatives of fast runoff drainage? - 6.
+- 1. Which surfaces shed water quickly?
+How far did it go from where it was poured?
+How fast did it go? - 2.
+What will the fast runoff surfaces look like during a rain event?
+Did you see evidence on the schoolyard? (sand piles, eroded soil, etc.) - 3.
+Which section of the schoolyard has the most runoff?
+Which area has the least? - 4.
+Imagine you're the building planner at your school before it was built.
+Where do you want runoff to go considering the hills and natural features of the area? - 5.
+What are the positives and negatives of fast runoff drainage? - 6.
 What's the nearest water body that would receive runoff from your school yard?
 How does this knowledge change your plan for the schoolyard? - 7.
 Which surfaces would you create more of, which would you create less of? - 8.
 What BMP's would you build on your schoolyard?
-Do any hold potential for other uses besides stormwater? - 9.
+Does it hold potential for other uses besides stormwater? - 9.
 What stormwater BMP's are already on the school yard?
 Are they in the right place according to your findings?